aditya-sengupta/seallqg/README.md

 to make a reproducible scientific project named
 > ttsysid

 It is authored by aditya-sengupta.
+(The repo name is different for convenience - I can tab-autocomplete a name that doesn't have dashes in it easier)

 To (locally) reproduce this project, do the following: